hammaadworks/whatcha-do.in/docs/wiki/journal-on-marked-next-day-clearing-strategy.md

 ## 1. Executive Summary

 This document outlines the strategy for implementing real-time activity logging into the user's journal.
-The goal is to move from a batch-processed "Next Day Clearing" mechanism (where completed items are archived into the journal as text the following day) to an immediate, structured logging system.
+The goal is to move from a batch-processed "Next Day Clearing" mechanism to an immediate, structured logging system.
 This new approach will store activity completions (from Actions, Habits, and Targets) in a dedicated, read-only `JSONB` column in the `journal_entries` table.
 This separation ensures that user-editable journal content remains untouched while providing an accurate, timestamped record of daily accomplishments.

 ## 2. Core Architectural Changes